Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Flixbus

-FAQs about the train journey from Prague to Pisa
+What do people frequently ask about the train journey from Prague to Pisa?

 Want to know more about your journey from Prague to Pisa?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.